There are 12 engineering writing tips every engineer needs to know. Because writing is essential in almost every engineering position.

 #7 Take a technical writing course

-You’ve taken writing classes since you were a kid to write a certain way.
+We’ve all taken writing classes since being kids to learn how to write a certain way.
 But, there’s a big difference between being a good regular writer and a good technical writer.

 #8 Avoid broken English in text messaging